fogbender/b2b-saaskit/src/pages/b2b-saaskit/01_doppler.md

 ### Step 1: Secrets management with Doppler

-To avoid storing sensitive strings in our repo or in .env files, we're going to use a product called Doppler (https://doppler.com).
+To avoid storing sensitive strings in our repo or in .env files, we'll use a service called <a href="https://doppler.com" target="_blank">Doppler</a>.
 Dopper is free for up to 5 users.

-1. Install the Doppler CLI by following the instructions on https://docs.doppler.com/docs/cli.
+1. Install the Doppler CLI by following the instructions on <a href="https://docs.doppler.com/docs/cli" target="_blank">https://docs.doppler.com/docs/cli</a>.
 Move to next step once once `gnupg` and `doppler` are installed.

 2. Run `doppler login` to authenticate with Doppler.
 Create a new account if you don't already have one.